ballonyi/ScriptR/README.md

 If the CLOB shorter than 4000 char then no difference:
 ![](md/example2.jpg)

-CLOBs longer than 4000 char scripted as concatenated chunks.
+CLOBs longer than 4000 char then it will scripted using anonymous block.
+CLOB is scripted as concatenated chunks.
 ![](md/example3.jpg)

 BLOBs scripted as concatenated RAWs: